superhutianyi/datavisualization/README.md

 (3) Map by Precincts (Number of tickets, total fines, and average fines)(Interactive/Cluster)

 ### Results:
 I will put some visualization here.
-But if you are interested, check out in the folder named "Manhattan Violation".
+But if you are interested, check it out in the folder named "Manhattan Violation".

 ![image](https://github.com/superhutianyi/datavisualization/blob/master/Manhattan%20Violation/interactivemap1.png)